The last few years have been among the most turbulant on record for small businesses.

 VAT & Tax Statistics

-- Total VAT receipts in the tax year ending March 2021 decreased by 22% from the previous tax year.
+• Total VAT receipts in the tax year ending March 2023 increased by 1% from the previous tax year (to £160 billion).

 How many VAT registered businesses are there in the UK?

-The number of Value Added Tax (VAT) and/or Pay As You Earn (PAYE) registered businesses in the UK is 2.77 million.
+The number of Value Added Tax (VAT) and/or Pay As You Earn (PAYE) registered businesses in the UK is 2.46 million (as of March 2023).
 This has increased slightly year on year.

 International Trade Statistics